qlik-oss/server-side-extension/docs/communication_flow.md

 # Communication flow

-The following diagram demonstrates the communication between the Qlik Sense client, the Qlik engine service, and the SSE plugin:
+The following diagram demonstrates the communication between the Qlik Sense client, the Qlik engine service, and the SSE plugin (the communication between _QlikView_ and the SSE plugin works in the same way):

 ![](SSE_communication_flow.png?raw=true)